Ford Escape: First generation (2001)

 The first generation of Ford Escape was released in 2000 for the 2001 model year.
 It was jointly developed with Mazda, in which Ford owned a controlling interest, and was released simultaneously with the Mazda Tribute.
 Although the Escape and Tribute shared the same underpinnings constructed from the Ford CD2 platform (based on Mazda GF underpinnings), the only panels common to the two vehicles were the roof and floor pressings.
-Powertrains were supplied by Mazda with respect to the base inline-four engine, with Ford providing the optional V6.
+Engines and automatic transmissions were supplied by Ford, with Mazda providing the manual gearboxes.
 At first, the twinned models were assembled by Ford in the US for North American consumption, with Mazda in Japan supplying cars for other markets.
 This followed a long history of Mazda-derived Fords, starting with the Ford Courier in the 1970s.

-At the time, larger sport-utility vehicles tended to use pickup truck-based, body-on-frame designs.
-Other car makers, Jeep, Toyota and Honda had been offering smaller unibody designs, the Jeep Cherokee (XJ), RAV4 and CR-V respectively.
+At the time, larger sport-utility vehicles tended to use pickup truck–based, body-on-frame designs.
+Other car makers, Jeep, Toyota and Honda had been offering smaller unibody designs, the Jeep Cherokee (XJ), RAV4, and CR-V respectively.
 Solid rear axles were commonly used on the full-sized truck-based SUVs and Jeep Cherokee due to their ability to carry heavy loads at the expense of a comfortable ride and good handling.
 Ford and Mazda decided to offer a car-like, unibody design with a fully independent suspension and rack and pinion steering similar to the RAV4 and CR-V in the Escape.
 Although not meant for serious off-roading, a full-time all-wheel-drive (AWD) system supplied by Dana was optional, which included a locking center differential activated by a switch on the dashboard.
 The AWD system normally sends most of the power from the engine to the front wheels.
 If slipping is detected at the front, more power will be sent to the rear wheels in a fraction of a second.
 The four wheel drive system was a newer version of Ford's "Control Trac" 4x4 system, dubbed the Control Trac II 4WD in the Escape.
 This system allowed the front wheels to receive 100% of the torque until a slip was detected.
 Using a Rotary Blade Coupling, the rear wheels could be sent up to 100% of the power in fractions of a second.
 When switching the system from "Auto" to "On," the front and rear axles are locked at a 50/50 split; the reaction time necessary to engage the rear wheels is reduced via an integrated bypass clutch.
 The Control Trac II system allows for a four-wheel drive vehicle without the use of a center differential.
 The entire braking system was built by Continental Teves, including the ABS and various related suspension components.